About This Chapter

 20. Romeo and Juliet Act 3 Lesson Plan

 Help your students gain a deeper understanding of Act 3 of Shakespeare's Romeo and Juliet with these study guides.
-An in-class activity allows students to up-date this classic piece.
+An activity allows students to update this classic work of literature.

 21. Romeo and Juliet Act 4 Lesson Plan